 In addition, throughout the year Scholars are invited to attend concerts, plays, gallery openings, films and lectures that stimulate intellectual curiosity.
 Gallatin subsidizes entry fees to most events.
 Scholars are also encouraged to make a meaningful contribution to community or public service by choosing or creating a volunteer project that benefits others and promises to be personally valuable and intellectually enriching to themselves.
 Some examples include volunteer work with Campus Harvest, Grand Street Settlement, the NYU Anti-Hunger League, Words Without Borders and the Bowery Mission.

 Scholars may participate in two international study trips with the group during their undergraduate years; generally, they can choose which trips.
 To prepare for travel, Scholars study the culture, history and economy of the country to be visited.
 Gallatin subsidizes the cost of international travel, with Scholars usually contributing between $400 and $500, depending on the actual expenses incurred.
-Recent trips have been to India, Venezuela, Turkey, South Africa and Vietnam.
-View photos of Albert Gallatin Scholars in Vietnam, South Africa and Turkey.
+Recent trips have been to India, Venezuela, Turkey, South Africa, Vietnam, Spain-Morocco, and Chile-Argentina.
+View photos from recent AGS trips!

 To explore the annual theme and prepare for the trips, Scholars are required to attend a series of seminars in the fall semester where they meet with guest lecturers and discuss the politics, art, language, economics, environment and culture of the country to be visited.
 Short readings are required for most meetings.